schweppes-0x/GWardrobe/README.md

 [Wardrobe]

 Your Wardrobe consists of saved outfits.
 To choose one, just select the one you desire.
 Now you have the following options:
  1. Wear Outfit: Make your habbo wear this outfit.
+(Sometimes you need to click multiple times on this button as the connection sometimes gets interupted)
  2. Delete: Delete this outfit from your Wardrobe.
  3. Delete All: Delete all saved outfits in your Wardrobe.